bv-manuela-florez/func-hcl-agent-main/README.md

-# azure-ai-foundry-agent
+# foundry-agent-endpoint

 ## Overview

-The `azure-ai-foundry-agent` is a Python-based Azure Function application designed to interact with Azure AI Projects.
-It provides an HTTP-triggered endpoint for processing user messages and generating responses using AI agents.
+The `foundry-agent-endpoint` is a Python-based Azure Function application designed to serve as an endpoint for an agent hosted in Azure AI Foundry.

-This application is built to:
+It interacts with Azure AI Projects and external Azure Functions for document retrieval and context enrichment.

+This application:
-1. Handle user requests with message input.
+1. Receives user requests with a message and agent ID.
-2. Retrieve or create an AI agent thread.
+2. Calls an external Azure Function to retrieve relevant documents based on the user's message.
-3. Interact with the Azure AI Project API to process messages.
+3. Passes the retrieved documents as context, along with the user's question, to an Azure AI agent hosted in Azure AI Foundry.
-4. Generate responses based on AI agent capabilities.
+4. Returns the agent's response to the user, maintaining thread continuity.

 ## Features

 - **HTTP Trigger**: Provides an anonymous endpoint `/agent_httptrigger` to accept user inputs.
+- **Document Enrichment**: Integrates with an external Azure Function to fetch semantic documents for context.
-- **Integration with Azure AI Projects**: Uses the `azure-ai-projects` library to manage AI agents, threads, and messages.
+- **Azure AI Agent Integration**: Uses the `azure-ai-projects` library to interact with agents, threads, and messages.
+- **Thread Management**: Supports thread continuity for multi-turn conversations.
-- **Error Handling**: Includes robust error checking and logging to ensure smooth operation.
+- **Error Handling**: Robust error checking and logging.

 ## Prerequisites

-To run this project, ensure that you have:
-1. Azure Functions Core Tools installed.
+- Azure Functions Core Tools
-2. Python 3.8 or later.
+- Python 3.8 or later
-3. Required libraries listed in `requirements.txt`.
+- Required libraries in `requirements.txt`
-4. Azure Subscription to set up required resources like AI Projects.
+- Azure Subscription for AI Projects and Azure Functions

 ## Installation